Concordium/concordium.github.io/source/mainnet/tutorials/voting/voting-sc.rst

 - ``vote``
 - ``get_votes``

-Now, let's examine the code in `the example voting smart contract here <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/examples/voting/src/lib.rs>`_.
+Now, let's examine the code in `the example voting smart contract here <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/examples/voting/src/lib.rs>`_. `Tests <https://github.com/Concordium/concordium-rust-smart-contracts/blob/main/examples/voting/tests/tests.rs>`_ are also written along with the contract, but will not be further explained in this tutorial.

 The ``ElectionConfig`` data structure defines the configuration of the smart contract and is an input to the ``init`` function.
 In the example code, it contains a description of the election, the voting options, and the deadline of the election.
 Voting options is provided as a list of strings, however, it is important to remember that there is a limit to the parameter size (65535 bytes), so the maximum size of the list of voting options is large, but limited.
 For more information, see :ref:`Contract instance limits<contract-instance-operations>`.